-Recoi nmendation Compliance Corporate Governance Disclosure 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+Recon nmendation Compliance Corporate Governance Disclosure 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
 YES (a) The Company's Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance of the Company's senior executives on an annual basis.
 The Company's People and Performance Committee is responsible for evaluating the remuneration of the Company's senior executives on an annual basis.
-A senior executive, for these purposes, means key management personnel (as defined in the Corporations Act) other than a non-executive Director.
-The applicable processes for these evaluations can be found in the Company's Corporate Governance Plan, which is available on the Company's website. (b) The Company's Corporate Governance Plan requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
-The Company undertook a performance evaluation in the year ended 30 June 2021.
+A senior executive, for these purposes, means an executive that reports directly to the CEO or key management personnel (as defined in the Corporations Act) other than a non-executive Director.
+The applicable processes for these evaluations can be found in the Company's Nomination Committee Charter, which is available on the Company's website. (b) The Company's Nomination Committee Charter requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
+The Company undertook a performance evaluation in the year ended 31 December 2022.